 July 6, 2017 by Marissa

-This summer, Guerilla Science will hold lessons in lucid dreaming at Citadel festival in London, Secret Garden Party festival in Cambridgeshire, and The Book Club London for Halloween Fright Night.
+This summer, Guerilla Science will hold lessons in lucid dreaming at Citadel festival in London, Secret Garden Party festival in Cambridgeshire, and later in winter at The Book Club in London.
 Get to know Josie Malinowski, the scientist hosting these sessions, in this exclusive Q&A.

 Who are you and what do you study?

 I’m Josie Malinowski and I’m an oneirologist, which means I study the science of dreaming.
 I’m a dream fanatic; there’s nothing about dreams that doesn’t fascinate me.
 I’m interested in what we dream, how we dream, why we dream, and what possibilities dreaming opens up to us.
 In my recent research, I’ve been studying whether dreams help us to process our emotional experiences, how doing dreamwork can help us find insights into our own lives, whether dreams are metaphorical for our waking lives, and how suppressing our waking thoughts affects our dreams.